marchbox/intl-elements/README.md

 ### Styling

-Although the consumer elements have shadow DOM, the content is usually plain text, so it’ll inherit CSS styles like colors and fonts.
+Although the consumer elements have Shadow DOM, the content is usually plain text, so it’ll inherit CSS styles like colors and fonts.
 However, if you do want to style some of the internal components, you can use CSS Parts.
 All consumer elements have a part named `value` as the container element, usually, it’s a